Generic Name: estradiol (ES-tra-DYE-ol)

 - you have undiagnosed abnormal vaginal bleeding

-- you have blood clots (eg, in the lungs, legs, eyes) or a history of blood clots
+- you have blood clots (eg, in the lungs, legs, eyes), a history of blood clots, bleeding problems, or a condition that may increase your risk of blood clots

 - you have known or suspected breast cancer or another estrogen-dependent cancer, or you have a history of breast cancer